2.2 Material Accounting Policies

-2.2 MATERIAL ACCOUNTING POLICIESa.
-Revenue from Contracts with Customers
+a) Revenue from Contracts with Customers

-price as per the contract with a customer net of variable consideration on account of volume discounts, rebates and other similar allowances.
+Revenue from customer contracts are considered for recognition and measurement when the contract is legally enforceable.
+Revenue is recognized upon transfer of control of promised services ("performance obligations") to customers in an amount that reflects the consideration the Company has received or expects to receive in exchange for these products or services ("transaction price").
+Revenue is measured based on the transaction price as per the contract with a customer net of variable consideration on account of volume discounts, rebates and other similar allowances.
 When there is uncertainty as to collectability, revenue recognition is postponed until such uncertainty is resolved.

 At contract inception, the Company assesses its promise to transfer products or services to a customer to identify separate performance obligations.
 The Company applies judgement to determine whether each product or service promised to a customer is capable of being distinct, and are distinct in the context of the contract, if not, the promised products or services are combined and accounted as a single performance obligation.

 The Company allocates the transaction price (net of variable consideration) to separately identifiable performance obligations based on their relative standalone selling price or residual method.
-Standalone selling prices are determined based on sale prices for the components when it is regularly sold separately, in cases where the Company is unable to determine the standalone selling price the Company uses third-party prices for similar deliverables or the Company uses expected cost-plus margin approach in estimating the stand-alone selling price.
+Standalone selling prices are determined based on sale prices for the components when it is regularly sold separately, in cases where the Company is unable to determine the stand¬ alone selling price the Company uses third-party prices for similar deliverables or the Company uses expected cost-plus margin approach in estimating the stand-alone selling price.

-Revenue from services performed on fixed-price basis is recognised using the input method as defined in Ind AS-115 - Revenue from Contracts with customers.
+Revenue from services performed on fixed-price basis is recognized using the input method as defined in Ind AS-115 - Revenue from Contracts with customers.
 The Company uses cost expended to measure progress towards completion as there is a direct relationship between input and productivity.
-If the Company does not have a sufficient basis to measure the progress of completion or to estimate total contract revenues and costs, revenue is recognised only to the extent of contract cost incurred for which recoverability is probable.
+If the Company does not have a sufficient basis to measure the progress of completion or to estimate total contract revenues and costs, revenue is recognized only to the extent of contract cost incurred for which recoverability is probable.

-When total cost estimates exceed revenue in arrangement, the estimated losses are recognised in the statement of profit and loss in the year in which such losses become probable based on the current contract estimates.
+When total cost estimates exceed revenue in arrangement, the estimated losses are recognized in the statement of profit and loss in the year in which such losses become probable based on the current contract estimates.

 Revenue for supply of third party products or services are recorded at gross or net basis depending on whether the Company is acting as the principal or as an agent of the customer.
-The Company recognises revenue in the gross amount of consideration when it is acting as a principal and at net amount of consideration when it is acting as an agent.
+The Company recognizes revenue in the gross amount of consideration when it is acting as a principal and at net amount of consideration when it is acting as an agent.

 The Company accounts for variable considerations like, volume discounts, rebates, pricing incentives to customers and penalties as reduction of revenue on a systematic and rational basis over the period of the contract.
-The Company estimates an amount of such variable consideration using expected value method or the single most likely amount in a range of possible consideration depending on which method better predicts the amount of consideration to which the Company may be entitled and when it is probable that a significant reversal of cumulative revenue recognised will not occur when the uncertainty associated with the variable consideration is resolved.
+The Company estimates an amount of such variable consideration using expected value method or the single most likely amount in a range of possible consideration depending on which method better predicts the amount of consideration to which the Company may be entitled and when it is probable that a significant reversal of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is resolved.

 The Company accrues the estimated cost of post contract support services at the time when the revenue is recognized.
 The accruals are based on the Company's historical experience of material usage and service delivery costs.